 If you're familiar (or want to become familiar) with birds, get acquainted with some of the most common myths surrounding the animal.
 Learn more about these myths below, and use them to inform your decisions to care for your bird, taking extra care to do your own research and talk to your vet before starting or changing your bird's routine and care.

-Outrageous Myth #1: You must boil beans for at least an hour.
+Outrageous Myth #1: You must boil beans meant to feed your bird for at least an hour.

 Outrageous Myth #2: Birds don’t need to bathe because they preen their feathers.

 Poppycock!
 Birds in the wild take a shower every time it rains.
 You also see birds in the wild taking baths in shallow puddles.
 A shower for your companion bird in the bottom of a bathtub a couple of times a week removes dust, dander and any food particles they may have on their plumage.
 It makes them feel good and a shower is very enriching for them.
-My birds love showers and once you establish that routine, they will most likely learn to enjoy them as well.
-It makes them feel good.Continue to 3 of 7 below.
+Some birds love showers, and once you establish that routine, they will most likely learn to enjoy them as well.
+It makes them feel good!

 Outrageous Myth #3: Parsley is toxic to birds.